+If you want to learn how to make vegan mac and cheese without cashews, you need this recipe.
 This sauce is rich, creamy, and dreamy, but there’s not a cashew in sight.

 Don’t even get me started on how sick I am of seeing cashews in every vegan recipe under the sun.
 I won’t even buy them as a matter of principle.

 Anyway, want to see what makes my vegan mac and cheese the absolute best?
 Keep reading.

 So the base of this awesome nut-free vegan mac and cheese sauce is canned coconut milk.
 It’s rich, it’s creamy, and it lends JUST A TINY BIT of sweetness.
 It’s really so good with everything else in here.